 Whether you know you are going to be funding your care yourself, or you are unsure if you are entitled to funding you are entitled to an initial assessment to determine if you meet eligibility criteria

-Surrey County Council have produced a booklet which explains how it all works.
+Surrey County Council have produced a short film which explains how it all works.

 It may also be worth checking entitlement to any Benefits